rpm-software-management/dnf/doc/command_ref.rst

     do not undo any transaction.

 ``dnf history undo <transaction-spec>``
-    Performs the opposite operation to all operations performed in the specified transaction.
-If it is not possible to undo any operation due to the current state of RPMDB, DNF does not undo any operation.
+    Perform the opposite operation to all operations performed in the specified transaction.
+If it is not possible to undo any operation due to the current state of RPMDB, do not undo any operation.

 ------------
 Info Command